Castulo

 Castulo (Latin: Castulo; Iberian: Kastilo) was an Iberian town and bishopric (now Latin titular see located in the Andalusian province of Jaén, in south-central Spain, near modern Linares.

 History

 Evidence of human presence since the Neolithic period has been found there.
 It was the seat of the Oretani, an Iberian tribe which settled in the vicinity in the north of the Guadalquivir River beginning in the sixth century BC.
 According to tradition, a local princess named Himilce married Hannibal, gained the alliance of the city with the Carthaginian Empire.

+It probably is the place of the ancient Castax (Κάσταξ).